Part II of our special investigative report on the East County Mayors Prayer Breakfast speaker.

 By Miriam Raftery

 Now the controversy has intensified, with a First Amendment watchdog group sending a letter to mayors of El Cajon, La Mesa, Lemon Grove and Santee objecting to their participation and asking them to disassociate themselves from the event.
 The letter was signed by Andrew Seidel , staff attorney with the Freedom from Religion Foundation.
+At least two of those mayors have since cancelled their plans to attend the prayer luncheon.

 In addition, local residents are asking why alternate versions of the flyer were circulated to religious and secular groups – the latter omitting all mention of Barton and presenting the event as "progressive" oriented.